Herbed Potato Salad (No Mayonaise, No Eggs)

 Instructions

-- BOIL THE POTATOES: Place potatoes in a pot.
-Cover with just enough water to cover the potatoes.
+- BOIL THE POTATOES: Place potatoes in a pot of cold water.
+Use just enough water to cover the potatoes.
 Add 2 teaspoons salt.
-Bring to boil, lower to medium and cook the potatoes until easily pierced with a fork, about 8 minutes.
-Drain and put potatoes in a serving bowl.
+Bring to boil, lower to medium heat and cook the potatoes until easily pierced with a fork, about 8 minutes.
+Drain and put potatoes in a large bowl.

 - MAKE THE VINAIGRETTE: Whisk the lemon, Dijon, garlic, salt and pepper in a small bowl.
 Slowly add the oil and whisk until well blended.